The 52 Week Money Challenge

 What is the 52 week money challenge?

-The premise of the popular 52-week money challenge is simple: you start off by putting away $1 in the first week of the challenge, and then gradually increase your savings by a dollar a week.
-By the end of the challenge, you are saving more than $52 a week.
+The premise of the popular 52-week money challenge is simple: you start off by putting away £1 in the first week of the challenge, and then gradually increase your savings by a pound a week.
+By the end of the challenge, you are saving more than £52 a week.

 While the 52-week money challenge might not sound like a way to save a huge sum of money, it will help you get into the habit of saving.
 The amounts you save, however small, will benefit from the power of compound interest — meaning the sooner you start, the better.